Skip to main content

 Program Educational Objectives

 The UW undergraduate chemical engineering program seeks to provide a well-balanced education that prepares students for diverse careers, professional success, creative contributions, and responsible global citizenship.
-These goals are embodied in the educational objectives below.
+These goals are embodied in the following educational objectives:

 Within 3-5 years of graduation, our alumni will: